AffineCOP26/daml/daml-lf/spec/daml-lf-1.rst

   ``38``, bounds inclusive.
 * A ``LitInt64`` represents a standard signed 64-bit integer (integer between ``−2⁶³`` to ``2⁶³−1``).
-* A decimal numbers is a signed number that can be represented as a product `i * 10^-s` where `i` (the *unscaled value* of the number) is a signed integer not divisible by ten and `s` (the *scale* of the number) is a signed integer.
-The *precision* of a decimal numbers if the number of digits of its unscaled value (ignoring possible leading zeros).
+* A decimal number is a signed number that can be represented as a product `i * 10^-s` where `i` (the *unscaled value* of the number) is a signed integer not divisible by ten and `s` (the *scale* of the number) is a signed integer.
+The *precision* of a decimal numbers is the number of digits of its unscaled value (ignoring possible leading zeros).
 By convention the scale and the precision of zero are 0.
 Daml-LF distinguishes two kinds of decimal numbers:
   + A ``LitNumeric`` represents those decimal numbers that have a